 On October 15 and 16, 2020, ISB hosted a virtual course and symposium on the microbiome and its future role in precision medicine.

 When a new scientific discipline is born, there is an initial natural history phase, where explorers map out the contours of the unknown.
 For the past couple of decades we have characterized the form and function of microbial ecosystems in and on the human body.
 Now, with this wealth of information collected on the human microbiome serving as a foundation, we have entered into a new phase of testing targeted, mechanistic hypotheses for how our microbiota contribute to the etiologies of diseases.
-ISB is hosting a series of events in October of 2020 that highlight recent in silico, in vitro, and in vivo advances towards engineering the gut microbiome to resolve complex diseases.
+ISB hosted a series of events in October of 2020 that highlight recent in silico, in vitro, and in vivo advances towards engineering the gut microbiome to resolve complex diseases.

 ISB hosted a one-day course on October 15, 2020, followed by a symposium on October 16, 2020.
 Both events were virtual and free.
 The intended audience for these events are graduate students, postdocs, principal investigators, industry scientists, educators, and clinicians from across the globe.

 On October 15, 2020 at 9:15 a.m., we provided a one-day, intensive course designed to enable novice microbiome researchers to get up-to-speed with amplicon sequencing data processing and analyses and we will introduce a powerful metagenome-scale metabolic modeling approach recently developed at ISB.